jenterkin/vim-autosource/readme.md

 - [vim-projectlocal](https://github.com/krisajenkins/vim-projectlocal)

 ## Supported Operating Systems
-AutoSource currently only supports MacOS and Linux.
+AutoSource only supports MacOS and Linux.
 Windows is not actively tested.
-If you would like to add Windows support, PRs are welcome.
+If you would like to fix any Windows-specific issues, feel free to submit a PR.